Jill Stein 2016 presidential campaign: History

 Stein began taking part in the 2016 Green Party presidential primaries in February 2016.
 Stein was immediately the front-runner and was described as "steamrolling to victory."
 On June 15, 2016, the Stein campaign announced that it had received 203 delegates, enough to win the nomination on the first ballot at the 2016 Green National Convention.

 During the 2016 Democratic National Convention, the Green Party encouraged supporters of runner-up Bernie Sanders to back the Greens instead of Hillary Clinton.
 Stein officially won the Green Party nomination on August 6, 2016.

 Running mate selection

-On July 31, Democratic former Ohio state senator Nina Turner, who had been a top campaign surrogate for the Democratic primary campaign of Bernie Sanders, confirmed that Stein had offered to make her her vice presidential running mate.
-Turner said she would had not decided whether she would accept the offer.
+On July 31, Democratic former Ohio state senator Nina Turner, who had been a top campaign surrogate for the Democratic primary campaign of Bernie Sanders, confirmed that Stein had offered to make her vice presidential running mate.
+Turner said she would have not decided whether she would accept the offer.
 The following day, Turner turned down the offer, saying, "I'm going to keep fighting in the party, even though I'm disappointed.
 I'm a Democrat, and that's worth fighting for."